PrashamTrivedi/SharedPreferenceInspector/README.md

 Where latest version can be found from above (Maven Central Badge)

 ## Code
+### Applies on Version 1.x, in upcoming versions the activity will be added automatically from library with appropriate themes.
 Declare this activity in your debug menifest.

 ```xml